 Key Biscayne National Park is one of Miami’s best outdoor venues for families.
-The area is made up of four major ecosystems or natural environments: the southern extension of Biscayne Bay, a narrow row of mangroves along the continental coast, the islands of the northern tip of the Florida Keys and the beginning of the third largest coral reef in the world.
+The area comprises four major ecosystems or natural environments: the southern extension of Biscayne Bay, a narrow row of mangroves along the continental coast, the islands of the northern tip of the Florida Keys and the beginning of the third-largest coral reef in the world.
 So if you want to enjoy nature with your kids, not too far away from the city, this is the place to visit.

 Water activities at Key Biscayne

 The Biscayne National Park is mainly aquatic, 95% of its 70,000 hectares are underwater.
 Full of life and plants of the sea, the park encompasses the turquoise waters of Biscayne Bay, the longest left stretch of the mangrove forest, coral reefs and the 40 keys of North Florida.

 At Dante Fascell Visitor Center you can choose to take trips on glass bottom boats, snorkel or rent canoes and kayaks to immerse yourself in the aquatic life of this park.
 In the shallow waters of less than 10 meters, the coral reefs are home to a wide variety of aquatic life, including tropical fish, sponges, and spiny lobster.
 Manatees, dolphins and five species of sea turtles live in the waters of Biscayne Bay, as do moray eels, rays, squids, starfish and hundreds of varieties of fish.